 Ultimately, the main outcome and benefit of this work will be to clarify the processes by which hydrate-coated methane bubbles rise and dissolve into the ocean water column, which is important to predict the fate of methane in the water column, to understand the global carbon cycle, and to understand how gas hydrate deposits are maintained and evolve within geologic and oceanic systems, both at present baselines and under climate-driven warming.

-Researchers have completed updates to TAMOC to allow it to be applied to the HPWT dataset.
+Researchers have completed the comparison of TAMOC with the HPWT dataset and have quantified the model performance.
+The model shows very low bias (less than 3%) and low error (68% of the data have errors less than 5%; 95% of the data have errors below 10%).
 Efforts were focused on predicting the observed mass transfer rates from the HPWT observations and simulating each experiment using TAMOC.
 The observed mass transfer rates can be predicted analytically.
-Therefore, these rates will be used in the model simulations and model-data comparison.
+Therefore, these rates are used in the model simulations and model-data comparison.

-Decision Point 2 has been successfully completed, which allows for conducting the M3 experiment without a hydrate shell in the OTRC.
-With the development of the analytical and calibration tools to analyze the M3 and EM 302 sonar data, TAMU has proven their capability to perform the necessary modeling and calibration to allow them to obtain the same dataset (in the absence of hydrate skins) during an experiment the at the OTRC at TAMU.
-This experiment will allow researchers to observe differences with and without a hydrate shell.
+With the development of the analytical and calibration tools to analyze the M3 and EM 302 sonar data, TAMU has proven its capability to perform the necessary modeling and calibration to allow them to obtain the same dataset (in the absence of hydrate skins) during an experiment the at the OTRC at TAMU.
+These OTRC experiments were completed in February and March of 2019, and data analysis is currently underway.

 Phase 1: $144,311